project-ida/two-state-quantum-systems/src/05-many-two-state-systems.md

 pm
 ```

-and we can keep track of which basis states corresponds to which row by using the `product` function that we introduced in the previous tutorial.
+and we can keep track of which basis states corresponds to which row of the vector by using the `product` function that we introduced in the previous tutorial.
 Specifically:

 ```python
 possible_ms = ["+","-"]